CodeExplorerRay/MentorAI/README.md

 1.  **🤖 Agentic Mindset & Task Decomposition:** The problem of personalized learning is broken down into specialized tasks, each handled by a dedicated agent (Diagnostic, Planner, Coach, etc.).
 2.  **⛓️ Chaining & Orchestration:** The agents work in a logical sequence.
 The output of the Diagnostic Agent (Learner Profile) is chained as the input for the Planner Agent, which then creates the curriculum used by the Coaching Agent.
 3.  **🛠️ Function Calling / Tools:** The Coaching Agent is equipped with tools like Google Search (for grounding) and a Mermaid Diagram Generator (for visual explanations), enhancing its capabilities beyond simple text generation.
-4.  **🔮 Multimodality:** The Coaching and Voice agents showcase multimodal interactions, accepting user input via text, images (vision), and audio.
+4.  **🔮 Multimodality:** The Coaching and Voice agents showcase multimodal interactions, accepting user input via text, images (vision), and audio, and providing visual output via diagrams.

 ---